teochewthunder/d3-barchart/README.md

-# d3-barchart
+# d3-barchart (in progress)
-An animated barchart rendered using D3
+An animated bar chart rendered using D3